-Many other breeds are said to be among the top breeds such as Golden Retriever, Rottweiler, Poodle, Bulldog, Pug, and several others.
+Many other breeds are said to be among the top breeds such as Golden Retriever, Rottweiler, Poodle, French Bulldog, German Shepherd, Pug, and several others.

 But what are the rarest dog breeds?
 Well, as per our research, there are a number of rare dog breeds that can hardly be found outside their origin countries.
 Many of them are on the verge of extinction because of less breeding or other domestic issues.

 So, today, in this list, we are going to feature the 10 rarest dog breeds and we are sure you may have not heard about at least one of them before.